Tramol Water-resistant Fountain Pen Ink

 Combination 2: Starry Night + Blueberry > Adjust the ratio accordingly to create your desired deep grayish blue tone

 Water-resistant: Water-resistant is not water-proof.
-Meaning, depending on the paper surface you are writing on, it is possible that the ink could smear if rub hard with water before it dries up (i.e. watercolor paper).
-However, rest assured that your writing or outline will remain on the paper even if it covers with water.
-Suitable for daily journaling and notes taking.
-Also, best to be used to outline and sketch.
+Depending on the paper surface, it is possible that the ink could smear if rub hard with water before it dries up (i.e. watercolor paper).
+However, your writing or outline will remain on the paper even if it covers with water.
+Suitable for daily journaling, notes taking.
+Best to be used to outline and sketch.
 Make sure to give it time to dry when sketching before adding watercolor paint to it.

 Pigment Ink: The best characteristic of this type of ink is that it is water-resistant and long-lasting.
 Pigment ink does not dissolve in the ink, it works by floating on the surface of the ink.
 Traditionally, resin-like ingredients are added to pigment ink to create higher viscosity to prevent pigment particles from sinking to the bottom.
 However, this kind of method causes clogging in fountain pens.